 Stuff the Gazebo Toy Drive offers joy, hope to children suffering from abuse

-Monroe Police Detective Nicole Buckley, left, and Officer Kyle Stevens drop off toys at The Center for Family Justice's Bridgeport headquarters last year.
+Monroe Police Detective Nicole Buckley, left, and Officer Kyle Stevens drop off toys at The Center for Family Justice's Bridgeport headquarters in 2020.

 MONROE, CT — Christmas is a magical time of year for children, but many young victims of domestic and sexual abuse, or children who live with a single parent who escaped an abuser, may not experience the same joy over the holidays or have toys under a tree this year.